Advice for residents and businesses

 When using sandbags, put a large sheet of heavy-duty plastic between them and the wall of your house.
 This makes for a better defence than sandbags alone.

 If your house is under threat and you have no sandbags, you can improvise by using the following:

-- Grow bags are the right shape and light enough to be carried around easily
+- Grow bags are the right shape and light enough to be easily carried

 - Bin liners or plastic carrier bags filled with soil dug from your garden